dotnet/docs/docs/framework/wcf/feature-details/how-to-create-a-service-that-requires-sessions.md

 2. Modify the <xref:System.ServiceModel.ServiceContractAttribute?displayProperty=fullName> that declares the contract by setting the <xref:System.ServiceModel.ServiceContractAttribute.SessionMode%2A?displayProperty=fullName> property to either:

-    -   <xref:System.ServiceModel.SessionMode?displayProperty=fullName> if this contract must be run within a session.
+    -   <xref:System.ServiceModel.SessionMode.Required?displayProperty=fullName> if this contract must be run within a session.

-    -   <xref:System.ServiceModel.SessionMode?displayProperty=fullName> if this contract can be run within a session.
+    -   <xref:System.ServiceModel.SessionMode.Allowed?displayProperty=fullName> if this contract can be run within a session.

-    -   <xref:System.ServiceModel.SessionMode?displayProperty=fullName> if this contract must not be run within a session.
+    -   <xref:System.ServiceModel.SessionMode.NotAllowed?displayProperty=fullName> if this contract must not be run within a session.

 3. Configure your service endpoint to use a binding that supports sessions.
 The following configuration example shows the use of the <xref:System.ServiceModel.WSDualHttpBinding?displayProperty=fullName>, which supports a WS`-`ReliableMessaging session.